dmazinanian/css-analyser/README.md

 Tool will gather DOM states using Crawljax in the outfolder.
 It also creates a folder called css, in which all the CSS files are saved.
 <br />
 It is also possible to use `--urlfile:"path/to/file"`, to provide a list of websites for analysis.
-Websites URLs must be given one per line in this file.
+Website URLs must be given one per line in this file.

 * **Folder mode** If a previous data from crawling is available, one may use